Why deadly wounds aren’t treated first in combat

 In the civilian world, there are typically more assets and resources to treat just about everyone and every ailment or injury in the book.

-By contrast, fighting an enemy in a third world country, Navy Corpsmen and medics only carry a small inventory of medical gear strapped onto their persons.
+By contrast, fighting an enemy in a developing-world country, Navy Corpsmen and medics carry only a small inventory of medical gear strapped to their persons.

 After the field medic takes care of their wounds, let’s say subject “A” sustained a “GSW” or gunshot wound to the chest, they are now out of the fight.
 If subject “B” took a bullet to their leg, they’re still considered in the fight because it’s not life-threatening.

-So during wartime rules, subject “B” is supposed to be treated first to allow them the chance to get back on their weapon system and return to the fight.
-Hopefully subject “A” will be okay and pull through.
+During wartime rules, subject “B” is supposed to be treated first, allowing them the chance to get back on their weapon system and return to the fight.
+Hopefully, subject “A” will be okay and pull through.